How to Clean Door Handles

 To help you get a handle on things, the More4Doors team have put together a list of tips on how to freshen up your door furniture and fittings.

-Cleaning Brass Handles & Copper Handles
+How To Clean Brass Door Handles & Copper Handles

 Brass handles and doorknobs, along with copper handles, feature heavily in traditional homes, however, they’re also prone to tarnishing.
 Thankfully, this is pretty easy to rectify so long as you’re prepared to put the work in.
 We recommend the following solution: